Recently, the following question about an employee complaint appeared on a message board for Human Resources Professionals:

 This is a human problem, a disgruntled and disengaged worker problem, a morale, teamwork, and culture problem.
 Potentially, this is a malcontent, toxic-employee, corrosive to the whole team problem.

-There are two principles from theater improv that, if employed, would drastically change any response to this complaint—the principle of OFFERS and the principle BE OBVIOUS.
+There are two principles Apedtability borrows from improvisers which, if employed, would drastically change any response to this complaint—the principle of OFFERS and the principle BE OBVIOUS.

-Offers in improv are all the sources of information we can respond to.
-The words someone says are one source of offers, but there are other sources as well—body language, tone of voice, context, timing, facial expressions, etc. In this case, the context of such a small office including one man is an offer that cannot be ignored.
-Had this complaint come to me, I would have been stunned.
-I would not primarily interpret this as a complaint about being asked to load the water bottle.
+Offers in improvisation are all the sources of information we can respond to.
+The words someone says are one source of offers, and there are other sources as well—body language, tone of voice, context, timing, facial expressions, etc. In this hypothetical case, the context of such a small office including one man is an offer that cannot be ignored.
+Had this complaint come to me, I would have been stunned by his displeasure.
+And, I would not primarily interpret this as a complaint about being asked to load the water bottle.

 Which brings me to the Be Obvious principle.
 It suggests that in any scenario requiring a response, we respond without trying to be smart or clever and without trying to be politically correct (but still having deep empathy).
 We act instead from what is most present in our mind in response to the offers we’re getting.

 What’s obvious to me is not that there’s a gender-bias problem here.
 It’s not even obvious that the complainer is troubled by being asked to do the bottle-swap.
 What’s obvious to me is, “Really?
 You’re threatening to take this up the chain of command, and even to a government oversight body designated to punish sexism in the workplace?”
 And from there, what’s obvious to me is, “I can’t believe it.
 That’s crazy.”
+That’s internal.
+The obvious, immediate responses I’d have inside my own mind.
 And then, most importantly, I arrive at the obvious question, “What’s really going on here?”

 Therefore, what I posted on this HR forum in response to the query that had others re-plumbing their offices was: